bitshifters/bitshifters.github.io/README.md

 ---
 layout: prods_post
 category: [posts, prods]
-tags: whatever tags you like
+tags: whatever tags you like.
+For compo entries, add a tag that matches a compo_id

 title: name of the production
 img: filename of the image in /content/ for this production (no need for any path) eg. TheMaster-Demo128.png